Hough End Hall

-Hough End Hall is a historic house now in Chorlton-cum-Hardy (originally in Withington), Manchester, England.
-It was built in 1596 during the reign of Queen Elizabeth I by Sir Nicholas Mosley (c.
-1527–1612), when he became Lord of the Manor of Manchester and of the dependent Manor of Withington (Chorlton-cum-Hardy was at the time a township within the Manor of Withington).
-The Mosleys were an influential Mancunian family from the 16th century onwards, and prominent in the affairs of the Manchester district for two and a half centuries.
+Hough End Hall is a late 16th‑century house on Nell Lane in Chorlton-cum-Hardy, originally part of the township of Withington in Manchester, England.
+Built in 1596 for Sir Nicholas Mosley after he became Lord of the Manor of Manchester and of Withington, it is one of the few surviving manor houses of its period in the area.
+The Mosley family remained influential locally for several centuries.

-Description
+The building has had varied uses over time, including as a toolhouse, a blacksmith's shop and a farmhouse, and has undergone substantial alteration.
+By the early 20th century many original fittings had been removed, and the surrounding estate later formed part of Alexandra Park Aerodrome between 1917 and 1924.
+Hough End Hall was designated a Grade II* listed building in 1952.

-The house stands on Nell Lane, just north-east of Barlow Moor Road.
-Behind it runs the route of the Metrolink to East Didsbury and Manchester Airport, and Chorlton Brook runs past it on the north side (Mauldeth Road West passes it on the southern side).
-It is a brick, three-storey brick building with gabled wings, which are ornamented with balls.
-The central portion of the house is surmounted with a parapet in the form of three smaller gables with similar finials.
-The chimneys are square shafts set diagonally on square bases.
+The hall now stands within a landscape of modern development and public recreational facilities.
+In 2015 it was purchased by a local group and is currently used as an academy and mosque.

-History and restoration
+History

-Over the years the house has been considerably altered, with new windows and structural alterations.
-The original oak nail-studded back door is now inside the house, and a five-light window on the return of the staircase bay is built up and can only be seen from inside.
-The house has previously been used as a toolhouse, a blacksmith's shop and a farmhouse.
-The interior had been stripped of its original oak fittings by the 20th century; a handsome staircase at the east end of the house was removed by Lord Egerton to Tatton Hall.
-Restoration in the later 20th century proved controversial.
+The house has served various functions in its earlier history, including as a toolhouse, a blacksmith's shop and a farmhouse.
+Over time it underwent significant alteration, with new windows and structural changes.
+The original oak, nail‑studded back door now stands inside the building, and a five‑light window on the return of the staircase bay was later blocked and is visible only from within.
+By the early 20th century the interior had lost its original oak fittings, and a staircase at the east end was removed by Lord Egerton to Tatton Hall.

-In 1917 some of the lands of the Hough End estate lying to the north-east of the hall, and north of the Midland Railway line, were taken over by the War Department for use as Alexandra Park Aerodrome until its closure in 1924; it is now used as a public recreational space.
+In 1917, land from the Hough End estate to the north-east of the hall and north of the Midland Railway line was taken over by the War Department for Alexandra Park Aerodrome, which operated until 1924.
+The site is now used as a public recreational area.

-Present day
+On 25 February 1952, Hough End Hall was designated a Grade II* listed building.

-Today, Hough End Hall is surrounded by large concrete office blocks, partially hiding it from public view.
-It has Grade II* listed building status.
-Part of the former grounds of the Alexandra Park Aerodrome are now used for the Greater Manchester Police police horse and dog training centre, the Hough End Centre, Broughton Park RUFC's ground, and Hough End Playing Fields, including the site of the new swimming pool for Chorlton-cum-Hardy and Withington.
+In the later 20th century and beyond, the hall became surrounded by large concrete office blocks that partly obscure it from view.
+Parts of the former aerodrome grounds now accommodate the Greater Manchester Police horse and dog training centre, the Hough End Centre, Broughton Park RUFC's ground and Hough End Playing Fields, including the site of the swimming pool for Chorlton-cum-Hardy and Withington.

-There was a fundraising campaign by The Friends of Hough End Hall to turn the building into a community centre.
-In late 2015, a local group purchased the building and said it would be called Hough End Hall Academy, adding that it will be used for educational purposes.
-It is now an academy and mosque.
+A fundraising campaign by The Friends of Hough End Hall sought to convert the building into a community centre.
+In late 2015 a local group purchased the property, announcing plans to name it Hough End Hall Academy and use it for educational purposes.
+It now operates as an academy and mosque.